On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: On-Grid Compressive Sampling for Spherical Field Measurements

-Now, with the inverse problem in \eqref{eq:wigner_D_expanison} written as a linear inverse problem with a unitary measurement matrix, we state the compressive sensing guarantee for the problem the Fourier basis.
+With Lemma~\ref{lem:dft_cs_for_wD_series} setup so that the inverse problem in \eqref{eq:wigner_D_expanison} is reformulated as a linear inverse problem with a unitary measurement matrix, \eqref{eq:3ddft_problem}, and the auxiliary problem \eqref{eq:b_inv_prob}, we state the compressive sampling guarantee for the problem the Fourier basis, \eqref{eq:3ddft_problem}.
 The SW/SH version of this result is stated in \Cref{rem:sh_cs}.

 \begin{theorem}[Sparse Recovery for Spherical Field Measurements Using a Sub-sampled 3DDFT] Consider the linear inverse problem specified in \eqref{eq:3ddft_problem}.
-Suppose that $\|\til{\eta}\|_\infty \leq \epsilon$ and that $\Omega$ is a subset of the rows of $\Phi_F$ of size $M$ selected uniformly at random from all subsets of size $M$.
-If
+Suppose that $\|N_F^{-1/2} \eta\|_\infty \leq \epsilon$, $P_\Omega$ is the matrix that selects a subset $\Omega$ of the rows of $U_F$.
+If $\Omega$ is selected uniformly at random from all subsets of size $M$ with

-then with probability $1-(N_F)^{-\gamma \ln^3(s_F)}$, if $\widehat{b}'$ is the solution to
+then with probability $1-(N_F)^{-\ln^3(N_F)}$, if $\widehat{b}'$ is the solution to

 then